How automated litigation support is a game-changer for law firms

 However, these associations, connections, and relationships only emerge after analysing multiple individuals and entities.
 When working to tight case deadlines, it is unrealistic for researchers to examine every possible connection using traditional methods.

-Xapien’s platform works at a massive scale, processing huge volumes of data with the intelligence of a human researcher.
+Xapien’s legal software platform works at a massive scale, processing huge volumes of data with the intelligence of a human researcher.
 It makes sense of the information and uses context to zoom in on what’s genuinely useful.
 Challenges that were previously overwhelming and beyond the limits of most teams become routine and accessible.

 Breaching legal and privacy boundaries can jeopardise a case.
 Lawyers must carefully balance maintaining compliance and maximising research outcomes.